paulmillr/noble-secp256k1/README.md

 [Very fast](#speed) JS implementattion of [secp256k1](https://www.secg.org/sec2-v2.pdf),
-an elliptic curve that could be used for asymmetric encryption, ECDH key agreement protocol and deterministic ECDSA signature scheme from RFC6979.
-Supports **Schnorr** signatures as per BIP0340.
+an elliptic curve that could be used for asymmetric encryption, ECDH key agreement protocol and signature schemes.

+Supports deterministic **ECDSA** from RFC6979 and **Schnorr** signatures from BIP0340.

 Algorithmically resistant to timing attacks.
 Tested against thousands of vectors from tiny-secp256k1.